yodrew/yodrew.github.io/_pages/water.md

 - put 2 liters of sawdust in the bottom
 - put 15 liters more sawdust in another bucket by the toilet
 - with a scoop, put a 0.5L of sawdust in toilet after each use
-- place toilet away from bed and close to return vent
+- place toilet by return vent, away from bed
+- disposal:
+	- pour off liquid under trees and bushes
-- dispose of in a covered compost pile:
+	- dump solids in a covered compost pile enclosed with wire fencing or plywood
-	- include food scraps
-	- alternate with layers of carbonaceous material like leaves, straw, sawdust
+	- dust it with dirt and cover with a 3-5cm layer of carbonaceous material like leaves, straw, sawdust
-	- cover with dirt and plenty of carbonaceous material
+	- also put food scraps in pile
-	- let it sit for a year before use
+	- let it sit for a year before use.
+Make a second pile meanwhile.
+	- It's that simple, but I wrote more about [composting toilets](/blog/2024/02/compost-toilet) to allay any concerns and provide more details
 - replace toilet paper with water to ensure cleanliness and prevent abrasion and infection
+	- get a 0.5--1L soda bottle and wash it out
+	- poke a hole through the cap at an angle with a large sewing needle
-	- fill a 0.5--1.5L soda bottle with water
+	- fill bottle with water and cap it
-	- loosen the lid slightly
-	- hold upside down, with lid against lower back
+	- while squatting, hold bottle upside down against lower back
-	- squeeze to get a small stream of water that runs straight down crack over anus
+	- point stream forward, squeeze, and wet other hand
-	- wet fingers of free hand and wash anus
+	- point stream at anus and wash it with wet fingers
-	- wonder how you ever accomplished this task any other way
+	- realize paper never cleaned you and wonder why you ever tried performing this task that way
+	- pat yourself dry with cloth or paper and be happy

 <!--pagebreak-->